 If you work as a contractor, perhaps building homes or remodeling them, you may have large up-front expenses before you ever see a dime from your client.
 You likely don’t have enough working capital in your bank account to cover these expenses every time, so you need to borrow money to cover them until you get paid.

-And sometimes clients take a while to pay you, don’t they?
+And sometimes clients take a while to pay, don’t they?
 That can leave you in a pickle, since you have your own expenses and payroll to cover.

-Fortunately, there are several financing options for contracting businesses like yours.
+Fortunately, there are several financing options for contracting businesses.

 There are many expenses in your construction business that contractor loans can cover.

-If you are a real estate investor and flip homes, you can use some loans, like the 7(a) loan program offered by the Small Business Administration, to purchase real estate.
+If you are a real estate investor who flips homes, you can use loans like the Small Business Administration’s (SBA) 7(a), to purchase real estate.

-As an independent contractor, you can also use these funds for working capital: purchasing lumber, paying your staff, or buying equipment.
+As an independent contractor, you can also use these funds for working capital applications like purchasing lumber, paying your staff, or buying equipment.

 Types of Loans and Financing for Contractors